Proactive-Development/pstat/README.md

     -u  --uptime       Displays the /proc/uptime file and shows the uptime of the system -v  --version      Displays the /proc/version file and shows the kernal version -lp --ls-pids      Lists all the pids in /proc
+    -w  --wireless     Displays the /proc/wireless file and shows the wireless interface data -mi --memory-info  Displays the /proc/meminfo file and shows the information about memory usage, both physical and swap.
 ```
 ### Sudo Required Commands:
 ```